LuauJimmy/ultrakill-mods/UltraColor/README.md

 originally inspired by (https://thunderstore.io/c/ultrakill/p/The0x539/RcHud/)

-Thank you to Theo for testing!
+Thank you to Theo and surytrap for testing and feature suggestions!